pkp-git/EmotiCon/README.md

 ## Acknowledgements

-Special thanks to the open-source community and all contributors who made this project possible!
+The EmotiCon project was started and made by me and yashdesai007 (https://github.com/YashDesai007).
+Our research paper about EmotiCon, and the underlying issues it addresses has been accepted at ICCE 2025!
+We'll link it here soon for you to read.
+Thank you to the open source community and everyone who made this possible.